cjungmann/raspi/README.md

     ~~~.sh
     $ touch ssh
     ~~~
+  - Optional: Change the hostname.
+The default hostname, *raspberrypi* may cause confusion if there are multiple Raspberry Pi devices on your network.
+This is important for headless IP discovery.
   - Unmount the */media/chuck/boot* and */media/chuck/rootfs* directories
     before removing the SD card.
 Use either the **umount** command or a file manager program.